-This is not a "give up sweet and salty foods" article.
-This is a "learn how to dodge temptation and keep hitting your eat-well goals" one.
+This is not a “give up sweet and salty foods” article.
+This is a “learn how to dodge temptation and keep hitting your eat-good goals” one.

-- Holding yourself accountable by recognising triggers and nutrition gaps can help you control cravings.
+- Holding yourself accountable by recognizing triggers and nutrition gaps can help you control cravings.